 He has been a member of the well-known Aurora (Piano) Quartet of Germany and has given the first world performances of piano works.
 He has also been a member of the ensemble for contemporary music Ergon Ensemble.

 His repertoire spans a wide spectrum of works for solo piano, chamber music and concertos for piano and orchestra, which begins from the early baroque and extends to the 21st century.
 His discography includes CD recordings of piano works from the romantic period, Norwegian piano music, Greek contemporary music as well as a recording for Naxos Label including piano music of L. Margaritis and F. Petyrek.
-He is the only Greek pianist, who has performed Beethoven’s extremely difficult piano sonata "Hammerklavier" during the last decades.
+He is the only Greek pianist, who has performed Beethoven’s extremely difficult piano sonata "Hammerklavier" during the last decades as well as solo piano repertoire for the left hand only.

 He has been a piano lecturer at the Music Science and Art Department of the Macedonia University in Thessaloniki as well as the artistic director of Young Classical Series.

-Currently he teaches Music Interpretation and Analysis at the Department of Music Studies of the National and Kapodistrian University of Athens.
+Currently he teaches Music Interpretation and Analysis as well as Piano Performance at the Department of Music Studies of the National and Kapodistrian University of Athens.